Aster-Yu/Consumer-Trends-Analysis/README.md

 # EDA - Consumer Trends Analysis Project

 This project involves a comprehensive exploratory data analysis (EDA) of consumer behavior and retail performance.
 It aims to uncover actionable insights into customer purchasing patterns, product profitability, and regional performance trends within a retail context.

-## Introduction

-Understanding consumer trends is critical for retailers to optimize operations and improve profitability.
-This project analyzes a rich dataset containing transaction details, customer demographics, product categories, and sales metrics to identify patterns and insights that can inform data-driven decisions.
+Note that data has been modified to protect company confidentiality and does not represent actual figures.

 ## Objectives

-The primary goals of this project are:
-1. To identify key consumer trends across regions and demographics.
-2. To analyze the profitability and performance of different product categories.
-3. To uncover time-based sales trends and seasonal patterns.
-4. To provide visualizations that effectively communicate insights.
+- Uncover customer purchasing patterns
+- Analyze product profitability
+- Identify regional performance trends
+- Generate actionable business insights

 ## Features